GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Range
-Range iterable object stores a number in a sequenced pattern by specifying the starting number (inclusive), ending number (exclusive), and sequencing interval.
+Range sequence object stores a number in a sequenced pattern by specifying the starting number (inclusive), ending number (exclusive), and sequencing interval.
 The range object is created by the `range()` function.

 | FUNCTION  | EXAMPLE                     | DESCRIPTION                                                                                                      |
 |-----------|-----------------------------|------------------------------------------------------------------------------------------------------------------|